 When Traffic Organisation Service may be provided

-Traffic Organisation Service may be provided when the VTS is authorized to provide the service and:
+Traffic Organisation Service may be provided when the VTS is authorised to provide the service and:

 when vessel movements need to be planned or prioritised to prevent congestion and dangerous situations;

-when special transports need to be organised;
+when special transports or vessels with hazardous or polluting cargo may effect the flow of other traffic and need to be organised;

-need to be given;
+when traffic clearances need to be given;

+when the VTS observes a developing situation and deems it necessary to interact and direct vessel movements.

+Traffic Organisation Service concerns the operational management of traffic and the planning of vessel movements to prevent congestion and development of dangerous situations, and is particularly relevant in times of high traffic density or when the movement of special transports may effect the flow of other traffic.
+The service may also include establishing and operating a system of traffic clearances or VTS sailing plans or both in relation to priority of movements, allocation of space, mandatory reporting of movements in the VTS area, routes to be followed, speed limits to be observed or other appropriate measures which are considered necessary by the VTS authority.

 Types of information used within a Traffic Organisation Service

-The following represents examples of information that may be provided by the VTS within a Traffic Organisation Service:
+The following represents examples of situations and information that may be provided by the VTS within a Traffic Organisation Service: